 Second, many have argued that another factor that has encouraged the decline in the number of pubs in recent years is the behaviour of pub companies – pubcos – to their tenants.
 Following several attempts to improve pubco-tenant relations through voluntary arrangements, in 2014 the Coalition Government introduced legislation to establish a code of practice to be enforced by an independent Adjudicator, and the Pubs Code was launched in 21 July 2016.

 Further details on both these issues are in two Library papers: Alcohol – minimum pricing, CBP5021, 11 March 2020 and, Application of the Pubs Code 2016, CDP2018‑19, 23 January 2018.
-National and regional figures for the number of public houses and bars in the UK, as well as employment data, are set out in Pub Statistics, CBP8591, 28 May 2020.
+National and regional figures for the number of public houses and bars in the UK, as well as employment data, are in Pub Statistics, CBP8591, 6 November 2020.

 For example, Society of Independent Brewers press notice, BPA, SIBA and CAMRA publish ‘The Story of Beer Duty’ setting out damage caused by Beer Duty Escalator, 11 November 2016